sandervanvugt/van-vugt-kubernetes/ckad-canary/step5.md

-We are about the update the application.
-To make it easy to see when we are using a new instance of the application, let's create a ConfigMap that contains a new index.html.
-First, use the following to generate the file that we want to put in the ConfigMap:
+You are about the update the application.
+To make it easy to see when you are using a new instance of the application, let's create a ConfigMap that contains a new index.html.
+First, use the following to generate the file that you need to put in the ConfigMap:

 `echo Greetings from the Canary > index.html`{{execute}}